ITSLeeds/VectorTiles/README.md

 Web maps (Haklay et al. 2008) are a great way to present your data; they allow for interactivity, and for users to zoom into their area of interest.
 But they have a problem with large datasets; they become slow and unresponsive.
 This decline in performance is because you must download all your data before it is put onto the map.
 The solution was to tile the data.

 ### Tiling – What it is and why it matters
 Tiling breaks your data into many small square datasets (tiles) than can then be downloaded individually.
 This means that you only have to download the tiles in the area you interested in rather than the whole dataset.
-This both reduces the amount of data that the webserver has to send to the user and reduces the amount of data the user’s computer must hold in memory.
+This both reduces the amount of data that the webserver has to send to the user and reduces the amount of data the user's computer must hold in memory.
 Tiling was first implemented for raster data with each tile being a 256 x 256 pixel PNG image.
 It works well for basemaps and is still used by many websites today such as https://www.openstreetmap.org/.
 Tiles exist in a pyramid structure; at the top of the pyramid (zoom level 0), the whole world is a single tile.
-Each step down the pyramid (zoom levels 1,2,3 etc.) increases the number of tiles by a factor of 4.
+Each step down the pyramid (zoom levels 1,2,3, etc.) increases the number of tiles by a factor of 4.
 Tilesets typically go down to about zoom level 19 at which point one tile covers an area about the size of a single building.

 <img src='images/tiles.png'/>

 Raster tiles have two significant limitations:
-1. They are static – you can’t click on an image to get extra information or dynamically change the styling of the map.
+1. They are static – you can't click on an image to get extra information or dynamically change the styling of the map.
 2. They are large – while each tile is small, hosting all the tiles uses up a lot of space on your server.
 For example, a tileset for the UK is around 15 GB.

-Due to these limitations raster tiles are mostly used for base maps and are served by third party services.
+Due to these limitations, raster tiles are mostly used for base maps and are served by third party services.

 ### Introducing Vector Tiles
 Vector Tiles are a newer take on the idea of tiling, instead of many images the tiles are lots of tiny vector datasets.
 These vector tiles are usually smaller, as not all pixels need to be coded.